dulapahv/dulapahv/README.md

 > "I want to make technology accessible and delightful to everyone as I believe it has the power to transform lives, and that's what I've been doing since the very beginning."

-I am an upcoming **_Software Engineer Graduate_** at [NatWest Group](https://www.natwestgroup.com/), one of the United Kingdom's largest banking and insurance institutions in the United Kingdom.
+I am an upcoming **_Software Engineer Graduate_** at [NatWest Group plc](https://www.natwestgroup.com/), one of the United Kingdom's largest banking and insurance institutions in the United Kingdom.

-In 2024, I completed an internship at NatWest Group as a **_Software Engineer Intern_**, where I honed my skills across frontend, backend, and cloud technologies.
+In 2024, I completed an internship at NatWest Group plc as a **_Software Engineer Intern_**, where I honed my skills across frontend, backend, and cloud technologies.
 Following the internship, I was thrilled to receive a **_return offer_** to join as a Software Engineer Graduate, starting in September 2025.

 I recently completed a double degree program in Software Engineering, earning a **_Bachelor of Science with Honours (BSc Hons) with First Class Honours and Specialism in Parallel and Distributed Systems_** from [University of Glasgow](https://www.natwestgroup.com/), United Kingdom, and a **_Bachelor of Engineering (B.Eng.)_** from [King Mongkut's Institute of Technology Ladkrabang (KMITL)](https://www.kmitl.ac.th/), Thailand.
 I completed the first two years of the program in Thailand and the final two years in the United Kingdom.